 An incredible book by Boris Pasternak, the Russian author.

-When that book first came out in 1961, the English and the American critics just crucified him.
+Well, when that book first came out in 1961, the English and the American critics just crucified him.

 But, you know, Pasternak wrote a letter back in English, not even in Russia.

-And this may be a wonderful way to start wrapping things up with the whole subject in that he says, you know, the Russian soul is a mystic soul.
+And this may be a wonderful way to start wrapping things up with the whole subject, in that he says, you know, the Russian soul is a mystic soul.

 There are things that happen to us in this ancient, ancient land that regular literature or ordinary storytelling just can't encompass.

-And he says, you don't understand this because you come from a whole tradition that's very cause and effect, cause and effect, cause and effect.
+And he says, you don't understand this because you come from a whole tradition.

 It's as if the whole world is like a billiard table and one ball bounces the other ball.